Anjali210a/assessment4/README.md

-# Project AJ - Job & Application Dashboard API
+# Project Anjaligupta - Job & Application Dashboard API

 A full-stack Node.js + MongoDB application to manage job postings and applications, with a simple frontend dashboard.